 While the St. Regis adds spirits to their version of their Winter Dream hot chocolate, these additions can be skipped for a healthier option or for anyone who does not consume alcohol.
 Simply make hot chocolate with whole milk, cocoa, cinnamon, and a little vanilla along with a little sweetener, skipping the liqueurs.
 For a no-sugar sweetener options try liquid flavored stevia drops from Sweet Leaf in vanilla cream or chocolate.

 For a Vegan or Non-Dairy Version

-For a vegan or non-dairy hot chocolate, use almond milk.
+To make a vegan or non-dairy hot chocolate, use almond milk or oat milk for the base and top with coconut whipped cream.
 Make homemade almond milk for the best flavor, and use the rest for a morning smoothie.

-- 2-3 teaspoons of agave syrup or preferred sweetener sugar, rice bran syrup, coconut crystals or liquid stevia, to taste
+- 2-3 teaspoons preferred sweetener sugar, agace syrup, rice bran syrup, coconut crystals or liquid stevia, to taste

 - 3 tablespoons Amaretto liqueur

 - 3 tablespoons Baileys Irish Cream liqueur